davidgasquez/handbook/Thinking.md

   - Humans think in very different styles, related to how they use their senses while thinking.
 For example, some people see images during a conversation for each concept, others "feel" concepts in their body, others have explicit models that they update, and many have some combination.
 Also, some people can't imagine in images, and others can't store faces.
 It's very strange that we enter adult life without a shared understanding of this.
   - Don't model the minds inside other people's brains as exactly the same as your own mind.
 Humans lack insight into their own minds and what is [common among everyone](https://slatestarcodex.com/2014/03/17/what-universal-human-experiences-are-you-missing-without-realizing-it/) or [unusually specific to a few](https://www.lesswrong.com/posts/baTWMegR42PAsH9qJ/generalizing-from-one-example).
   - [We're all biased to our own personal history](https://www.collaborativefund.com/blog/ideas-that-changed-my-life/).
 Your personal experiences make up maybe 0.00000001% of what's happened in the world but maybe 80% of how you think the world works.
     - When thinking about any question, imagine yourself considering a similar question, under circumstances that would bias you the opposite direction.
 If you stick with your opinion, it's probably honest; if you'd change your opinion in the counterfactual, you probably had it because of bias.
 - [Counterfactual tests to improve rationality](https://astralcodexten.substack.com/p/book-review-the-scout-mindset):
   - **Status Quo Test**: If you're defending the status quo, imagine that the opposite was the status quo.
 Would you be tempted to switch to what you have now?
   - **Conformity Test:** Imagine that some common and universally-agreed idea was unusual; would you still want to do it?
 If not, you might be motivated by conformity bias.
   - **The Selective Skeptic Test:** How credible would you consider the same evidence if it supported the other side?
 - [Predictive processing](https://slatestarcodex.com/2017/09/05/book-review-surfing-uncertainty/) gives us more confidence in an admission that bias is possible, and a hope that there's something other than bias which we can latch onto as a guide.
 It helps provide a convincing framework we can use to figure out what's going on at all levels of cognition.
 - An estimate is better than a guess.
-An measurement is better than an estimate.
+A measurement is better than an estimate.
 - All points of view have complex context, many of which are predetermined by chance of birth, biology, and environment.
 There's no such thing as, "I only believe (x) because of (y)." our brains like simple, binary thinking, but real life is constantly challenging that impulse.
 - Experiments usually have mistakes.
 When the experiment process improves around a topic, the evidence might decrease indicating it wasn't present in the beginning.
 To find truth, improve the way to measure it!
-- [Cognitive ease](https://youtu.be**/cebFWOlx848) makes us more likely to believe things that are familiar to us.
+- [Cognitive ease](https://youtu.be/cebFWOlx848) makes us more likely to believe things that are familiar to us.
 Cognitive strain helps us avoid the pitfall of jumping to the intuitive but wrong answer.
 Both ways are useful in different situations, the key is to identify where to flow or fight against the cognitive ease.
 - Saying "that's a good point" doesn't lose the argument.
 It wins trust.
 Acknowledging a valid observation is a display of respect.
 It signals that you're [[Listening]] with an open mind, and motivates them to follow suit.
 You don't have to agree on everything to agree on something.
 - Every time you say "that's a good point", it gets easier for you to acknowledge good points in the future.
 Same happens when you say "I was wrong".

-### Resources
+## Resources

 - [LessWrong](https://www.lesswrong.com/) - A community dedicated to improving reasoning and decision-making.
 - [Rationality Checklist](https://www.rationality.org/resources/rationality-checklist) - [[Checklist]] for personal use, so you can have a wish-list of rationality [[Habits]] and see if you're acquiring good habits.